explicitcontextualunderstanding/vscodecontext/README.md

 [![Version](https://img.shields.io/badge/version-0.0.7-blue.svg)](https://marketplace.visualstudio.com/items?itemName=your-name.vscode-context)
 [![Downloads](https://img.shields.io/visual-studio-marketplace/d/your-name.vscode-context)](https://marketplace.visualstudio.com/items?itemName=your-name.vscode-context)

-> Gain deep insights into your VSCode environment with comprehensive context information.
+Gain deep insights into your VSCode environment with comprehensive context information.
+This project currently provides a VSCode extension as the client to extract your context as a JSON output.
+In the near future, it will soon be able to write the context to your MCP memory server as entities, relations, and observations.
+Next, it will be the client to a standalone VSCode Context MCP Server.

 ## Table of Contents